jbride/openshift-origin-cartridge-bpms-base/README.md

 ACKNOWLEDGMENTS
 ---------------
-  - many thanks to both the OpenShift and jbpm communities as well as Red Hat's Global Partner Enablement team for sponsoring this effort.
+  - many thanks to both the OpenShift and BPMS communities as well as Red Hat's Global Partner Enablement team for sponsoring this effort.

 PURPOSE